giacomo3008/CAPSTONE-TravelApp/README.md

-# 🌍 Travel - Your Ultimate Booking Experience ✈️🏡
+# 🌍 Travel - CAPSTONE PROJECT ✈️🏡

 **Travel** is a full-stack web application inspired by Airbnb, where users can **book accommodations** around the world, manage their listings, and explore curated travel destinations.
 The project is divided into a **React-based frontend** and an **ASP.NET Core 8 backend** with **Entity Framework Core** and **SQL Server**.